 15. Jason Heyward, OF, Braves (preseason 2010)

 Heyward might get more attention for his defensive prowess (five Gold Gloves) and yes, his contract, but back before the start of the 2010 season, he was considered by many to be the top prospect in the game.
 Atlanta had drafted him in the first round of the 2007 Draft in their own backyard and the homegrown kid put up impressive numbers in the Minors before debuting in Atlanta in 2010 and finishing second in ROY voting.

 The Dodgers nabbed Seager in the first round of the 2012 Draft and he put up monster numbers in the Minors in 2014 and '15, which led to his huge big league debut in ’15 (.337/.425/.561).
 That led to him landing in the top spot before the 2016 season began after ranking behind Byron Buxton the year prior.

-While Profar has spent the last two seasons as an everyday, power-hitting second baseman in the big leagues, he was a shortstop phenom coming up through the Rangers' system and was universally thought to be the top prospect in baseball heading into the 2013 season, with an intriguing power-speed combination for an up-the-middle player.
+While Profar didn’t really establish himself in the big leagues until he was playing second base every day for the Rangers and A’s in 2018-19 and is now largely an outfielder with the Padres, he was a shortstop phenom coming up through the Rangers' system and was universally thought to be the top prospect in baseball heading into the 2013 season, with an intriguing power-speed combination for an up-the-middle player.